 The Maschio Angioino on the site of the Municipality of Naples

-Maschio Angioino in NaplesCastel Nuovo, better known as Maschio Angioino, is a medieval and renaissance castle built on the wishes of Charles I of Anjou in the 1266
+Maschio Angioino in NaplesCastel Nuovo, better known as Maschio Angioino, is a medieval and Renaissance castle built at the behest of Charles I of Anjou in 1266

 - Monday: -